Keep your child's memory sharp this summer

 Try something out of their comfort zone

-By sticking to well-worn paths, your child's brain is not getting the stimulation it needs to keep growing and developing.
-It doesn't matter how intellectually demanding an activity is, if they're already good at it they will not be exercising their brain to the full.
+By sticking to well-worn paths, your child's brain won't be getting the stimulation it needs to keep growing and developing.
+It doesn't matter how intellectually demanding an activity is - if they're already good at it, they will not be exercising their brain to the full.

-Ask your child if there is something new they have always wanted to try, like learning to tap dance, bake a cake, play chess, etc. Any of these activities can help improve their memory, as long as they remain challenging and engaging.
+Ask your child if there is something new they have always wanted to try, like learning to tap dance, bake a cake, play chess, etc. Any of these activities can help improve their memory, as long as it remains challenging and engaging.

 Play card and picture games